xhyanek/how-to-contribute-to-open-source/README.md

 - [The Definitive Guide to Contributing to Open Source](https://www.freecodecamp.org/news/the-definitive-guide-to-contributing-to-open-source-900d5f9f2282/) by [@DoomHammerNG](https://twitter.com/DoomHammerNG).
 - [An Intro to Open Source](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) - Tutorials by DigitalOcean to guide you on your way to contribution success here on GitHub.
-- [Code Triage](https://www.codetriage.com/) - another, really nice, tool for finding popular repositories and issues filtered by language.
+- [Code Triage](https://www.codetriage.com/) - Another, really nice, tool for finding popular repositories and issues filtered by language.
 - [Forge Your Future with Open Source](https://pragprog.com/titles/vbopens/forge-your-future-with-open-source/) ($) - Book devoted to explaining open source, how to find a project, and how to start contributing.
 Inclusive of all roles in software development, not just programmers.
-- [Awesome-for-beginners](https://github.com/MunGell/awesome-for-beginners) - a GitHub repo that amasses projects with good bugs for new contributors, and applies labels to describe them.
+- [Awesome-for-beginners](https://github.com/MunGell/awesome-for-beginners) - A GitHub repo that amasses projects with good bugs for new contributors, and applies labels to describe them.
 - [Open Source Guides](https://opensource.guide/) - Collection of resources for individuals, communities, and companies who want to learn how to run and contribute to an Open Source project.
 - [45 Github Issues Dos and Don’ts](https://hackernoon.com/45-github-issues-dos-and-donts-dfec9ab4b612) - Do's and Don'ts on GitHub.
 - [GitHub Guides](https://docs.github.com/en) - basic guides on how to use GitHub effectively.